paulahemsi/piscine_cpp/module_06/README.md

 C++ offers many types of casts and a new cast sintaxe allowing us to choose a specific cast for every situation, avoiding this kind of problems

-## static_cast

-simple conversion between direct values, upcasts and downcasts

-* used to convert pointers between related types, and perform explicit type conversions for standard data types that would otherwise happen automatically or implicitly
-* implements a basic compile-time check to ensure that the pointer is being cast to a related type
-* improvement over a C-style cast that allows a pointer to one object to be cast to an absolutely unrelated type without any complaint
-* Apart from helping in upcasting or downcasting, static_cast can, in many cases, help make implicit casts explicit and bring them to the attention of the programmer or reader

 **type of casts:**

 * conversion